Hyperhidrosis Medication: What Are Your Options?

 Prescription-strength antiperspirants are even more powerful than the clinical-strength antiperspirants you can get online or from a drug store.
 Your doctor may first recommend a prescription-strength antiperspirant since it is the least invasive medical treatment for hyperhidrosis.

-The most common active ingredient is aluminum chloride hexahydrate; and it ranges in concentration from 10% to 30%.
+The most common active ingredient is aluminum chloride hexahydrate, and it ranges in concentration from 10% to 30%.
 Prescription-strength antiperspirants are most commonly used to treat excessive sweating of the underarms, hands, feet, and sometimes the face.

 The most common side effect is skin irritation.